ewdlop/NLPNote/README.md

 and medical humanoids that can help prisoners

-- A random person speaking intense Chinese added me on linkeidn ...didnt sound like a normal person....
+- A random person speaking intense Chinese added me on LinkedIn... didn't sound like a normal person....

-The same goes for your skilset
+The same goes for your skill

 - https://www.youtube.com/watch?v=BML1YHZpx2o

 ![Screenshot 2024-11-26 171729](https://github.com/user-attachments/assets/3b56637b-cec4-4ea9-a08f-f1dfafb0a073)

-# Explanity issue vs patients with kids/Childrens
+# "Explanity" issue vs patients with kids/Children
-## Explanity issue vs be patient with patient with kids/Childrens
+## "Explanity" issue vs be patient with patient with kids/Children
-## Explanity issue vs be patient with kids/Childrens
+## "Explanity issue" vs be patient with kids/Children
 ### Language Art

 the whyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy.....

-Explanity(that was a mathematical definition written down on mathoverflow)
+"Explanity"(that was a mathematical definition written down on mathoverflow)

 but with this bear in mind!